CMSgov/bluebutton-site-static/_pages/developers.md

     &state=8e896a59f0744a8e93bf2f1f13230be5
 ```

 Below you will find a sample account you can use to test your Blue Button 2.0 API OAuth implementation.
-This account mimics a valid MyMedicare.gov account but has reduced functionality.
+This account mimics a valid Medicare account but has reduced functionality.
 For example, you cannot test “Forgot Password” flow.

 _Jane Doe Username: BBUser29999 Password: PW29999!_